-- How you feel when you wake up in the morning.
+How do you feel when we wake up in the morning?
 Do you feel rested or tired?
 Let’s see how someone with diabetic fatigue can get back their energy.

 Move more, and you get more energy.
 People who take a brisk, daily 30-minute walk are less tired than idle people.
 Choose an activity you like, whether it’s Zumba, tennis, walking, gardening, or swimming.